HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available:
-      'biomaRt', 'GenomicFeatures', 'HDF5Array', 'OUTRIDER', 'rhdf5'

-    Packages suggested but not available for checking:
-      'TxDb.Hsapiens.UCSC.hg19.knownGene', 'org.Hs.eg.db'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  8.4Mb
+      sub-directories of 1Mb or more:
+        R      1.3Mb
+        doc    1.5Mb
+        libs   4.8Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Unexported object imported by a ':::' call: ‘S4Vectors:::selectSome’
+      See the note in ?`:::` about the use of this operator.
     ```

 # funtooNorm